marekdedic/ICLR-2024-paper/review-responses.md

 ## Response

-**Weaknesses:**
+Thank you for your review, summary and suggestions.
+Regarding the points that you mention in the "Weakness" section:

-1. Will improve, but limited by page count.
+1. We agree that the abstract could have been more descriptive.
+We have added a revision which rewords the abstract to hopefully address this issue, however, we are quite limited in its possible length.
 2. In HARP, there are $ L $ coarsening steps producing $ L $ graphs with different coarseness.
 These are then used (in reverse order) in the prolongation, which therefore also has $ L $ steps.
-In our method, the prolongation has many more steps $ K $ than the coarsening and produces its own sequence of $ L $ graphs and embeddings (it still uses the original $ K $ graphs from the coarsening stage, but only indirectly).
+In contrast, in our method, the prolongation has many more steps $ K $ than the coarsening and produces its own sequence of $ K $ graphs and embeddings (it still uses the original $ L $ graphs from the coarsening stage, but only indirectly).
+Currently, this is described in the latter part of section 2.
 Do you have any suggestion for how to explain this more clearly in the paper?

-**Suggestions:**
+Regarding the suggested changes:

-1. Will improve
+1. Thank you for the suggestion, we have added it to the introduction.
-2. We have some limited insight that didn't fit the paper, namely we tried to look at the graph homophily, accuracy and assortativity and found them to be highly correlated with performance accross the prolongation procedure.
+2. We have some limited insight that didn't fit the paper, namely we tried to look at the graph homophily, accuracy and assortativity and found them to be highly correlated with performance across the prolongation procedure.
 This suggests the explanation of the graphs being heterophilic when very coarse (as could be expected), then reaching a point where the global structure of the graph is in place and is then only refined in a local sense.
+Unfortunately, a proper explanation for this experiment is too long and we couldn't find a way to include it in such a short paper.